Joe Joyce and Tony Yoka prove it’s no longer a given that winning the biggest prize in the amateur ranks immediately leads to pro heavyweight success.

-Earning an Olympic medal between light heavyweight and super heavyweight used to be a right of passage for many of the past boxing stars.
+Earning an Olympic medal between heavyweight and super heavyweight used to be a right of passage to a world title for many of the past boxing stars.

-Muhammad Ali, George Foreman, Lennox Lewis, and Wladimir Klitschko are some of the names who became a world heavyweight champion after claiming the amateur codes top prize.
+Muhammad Ali, George Foreman, Lennox Lewis, and Wladimir Klitschko are some of the names who became a world heavyweight champion after claiming the unpaid code’s highest accolade.

 Ali took three and a half years to progress against Sonny Liston in 1964, having claimed gold at light heavyweight in 1960.

 Foreman did it in a similar time from his crowning glory in 1968.
 Lewis did it four (1988 medal, turned pro in 1989, and won the strap in 1993), as did Klitschko (1996 medal and won the heavyweight crown in 2000.)